 Great user experience needs user input: How to involve your staff in app design

 If you’re building a tech-driven solution to a business problem, there’s no point in creating an experience without making the end users your primary focus.
+UX (User Experience) design gives us a set of tools to approach this with.

 - You may like: “It’s all about the UX” – What’s so compelling about apps from the Calvium perspective